Defunct townships of Cuyahoga County, Ohio: East Cleveland Township

-East Cleveland Township was organized in 1847.
+East Cleveland Township was organized in 1847 from the eastern end of the 1796 Cleveland Township and the western end of Euclid Township.
 Part of the township incorporated as the village (now city) of East Cleveland in 1895.
-The Cleveland neighborhood of Central, located in East Cleveland Township, was originally a heavily farmed area, although it became industrialized after the Civil War.
-At one time, this part of East Cleveland Township was the most heavily populated neighborhood in Cleveland.
-Today, the township is divided between the village of Bratenahl and the cities of Cleveland, Cleveland Heights, Euclid, and East Cleveland.
+What had been this township today is divided between the village of Bratenahl, parts of Cleveland, and the cities of Cleveland Heights and East Cleveland.